 It’s the playoffs.
-My high school hockey team is locked in at two-two, the faces of our student section show their nervousness, their hands held up like they’re praying to the Hockey Gods (yes they’re really don’t @ me).
+My high school hockey team is locked in at two-two, the faces of our student section show their nervousness, their hands held up like they’re praying to the Hockey Gods (yes they’re real don’t @ me).

 My body was worn out from a long season.
 But we just had to win three more games to capture a state title.

-The team we were playing, though, wasn’t making it easy.
+The opposing team wasn’t making it easy.

 In the second period, I held the puck at the blue line, with a lumbering senior (I was a freshman) barreling towards me.
 I faked left, and scooted right to avoid him, enough to keep possession but not enough to fully evade him.
-His shoulder rammed into my left leg (ow).
+His shoulder rammed into my left leg.
 I passed the puck up to my teammate and glided off the ice.
 As soon as I got to the bench, my left quad throbbed.